djeada/Lightpad/README.md

 make</pre>

 <h2>Run</h2>
-Go to app directory and double click Lightpad to run.
+To run Lightpad, navigate to the program directory and double-click Lightpad icon.

 If you had problems compiling from source, raise a new issue in the <a href = https://github.com/djeada/lightpad/issues> link</href>.